-The Virginia Forest Stewardship Coordinating Committee can recommend up to five IRA proposals- (1 Large Landscape, 1 Tribal Partnership, and up to 3 Small Strategic) to the State Forester for review, approval, final ranking, and submission to the USDA Forest Service.
+The Virginia Forest Stewardship Coordinating Committee can recommend up to five (5) IRA proposals- (1 Large Landscape, 1 Tribal Partnership, and up to 3 Small Strategic) as well as up to three (3) LWCF proposals to the State Forester for review, approval, final ranking, and submission to the USDA Forest Service.
 All proposals will be notified of the outcome.
-There will likely be another IRA application cycle in fall 2024 and a LCWF funding application cycle in summer 2024.
+There will likely be another IRA application cycle in spring of 2025.